LukeDowell/flash-chords/README.md

 the top of the component fixes that issue.
 [This](https://github.com/vercel/next.js/discussions/50955) linked problem seems to indicate that it is related to MUI which makes sense only because it's always MUI.
 Perhaps I should look at component libraries that don't cause so many issues...

+## 09/19/2024

+A year later!
+Good grief.
+I spent some time updating versions for everything and cleaning up a lil bit.
+I am going to be in-between jobs for a month, and I'm hoping to spend that month working on this every day (at least a little bit).

+For the month, my main interests are going to be getting this working on an iPad, and making the exercise views feel a little bit more fun.

+For the exercise view in particular, I was thinking that it's a little boring having the staff slowly slide across the screen based on the metronome.
+It might feel a little more fun, especially to intermediate-advanced players, to have it be snappier and unrestricted.
+Why cant the staff move as fast as you can?
+Afterwards, you can get a report on how evenly you played everything.

+As for getting it running on an iPad, I'm still a little boned by the fact that I want this to be a web app.
+I could theoretically move this to some kind of native wrapper, and I might, but I think that is a little bit of a distraction.
+There is this wild Jazz-plugin that I am sure I mentioned somewhere above in the last few years (!!!) but I have yet to try it out.